-Cutover is an enterprise change management platform that allows you to strategically plan, orchestrate and manage change with transparency and control.
+Cutover is a work orchestration and observability platform that allows you to strategically plan, orchestrate and manage change with transparency and control.
 This helps you improve your change and release processes and your level of resilience against incidents.
 Request a demo today to see it in action.

 Richard Bell is a cofounder and director at Cutover.
 He is the former IT COO & Deputy CIO for Barclays and has over 30 years of Financial Services experience, including the delivery of many international change programs across Investment, Commercial, Wealth & Retail Banking.